 A provisional (learner’s) driving licence issued abroad is not valid for use in the United Kingdom.

-Minimum third-party insurance, including trailers.
+The minimum cover is third-party insurance, including trailers.

 - All UK petrol and diesel contains 10ppm or less Sulphur.

-Leaded '4-star' petrol and lead replacement petrol (LRP) are no longer available.
-Drivers of older cars designed to use leaded petrol are advised to use lead-replacement additives available widely in filling stations and accessory stores.
+If you are driving an older car designed to use leaded petrol you should use lead-replacement additives available in filling stations and accessory stores.

 Fuel prices vary according to the region, fuel brand and type of outlet.